A marketplace where users can grow

 Scaling to success

-With similar ideologies in Agile software development, technology sustainability, employee care, diversity and open-source, Etsy chose Thoughtworks as their strategic partner to assist scaling efforts.
+With similar ideologies in Agile software development, technology sustainability, employee care, diversity and open-source, Etsy chose Thoughtworks as their strategic partner to assist scaling efforts and migration to Google Cloud.

 For product delivery optimization, Thoughtworks and Etsy formed a cross-functional Product Delivery Culture (PDC) team to analyze the current product delivery process for product delivery optimization.
 We looked across the entire software development value stream and did an analysis of the complaints of managers and team members.
 From there, we created a product delivery blueprint, where a set of product delivery principles and related delivery practice changes.